JuanRoccia/studio/README.md

 El diseño y la guía de estilo, incluyendo la paleta de colores y tipografías, se encuentran documentados en `/docs/blueprint.md`.

+## Use cases of Twitter’s data and API

+I will use the Twitter API to build and showcase a demo application called “Veiled Truths,” a customizable AI-powered content manager dashboard.
+The platform helps generate, curate, and schedule marketing content, analyze audience interests, and identify relevant trends and conversations.
+This data will be used exclusively to enhance content recommendations, visualize engagement metrics, and demonstrate the capabilities of the dashboard to potential clients and as part of my personal portfolio.
+No data will be resold or redistributed.

 ## Configuración e Instalación

 Para levantar el proyecto localmente, sigue estos pasos: